When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: LEB Attack Framework: Motivation and Design

-As Fig.~\ref{Fig:framework} shows, even we use all of the malicious nodes together to build the surrogate model, the model is only a partial one because the fusion center will also use the sensing data from other innocuous nodes.
-Thus, the goal of the evaluation procedure is to (i) evaluate whether the partial model is accurate enough and (ii) use model selection to select the best sub-model to launch the attack.
+As shown in Fig.~\ref{Fig:framework}, even we use all of the malicious nodes together to build a surrogate model, the model is only a partial one because the fusion center will also use sensing data from other innocuous nodes, which is unknown to the attacker.
+Thus, the goal of the evaluation procedure is to (i) evaluate whether the partial model (sub-models in the surrogate model) is accurate enough and (ii) use model selection to select the best sub-model to launch the attack.